o11y-weekly/o11y-weekly.github.io/2024-01-XX_GrafanaLab_demo/README.md

 |host.name | hostname |
 |deployment.environment | the environment where the application runs (dev,test,prod, ...) |

-As an example, by clicking or errors, it can be easy to switch to get corresponding traces:
+As an example, by clicking on errors, it can be easy to get corresponding traces:

 ![errors to traces](./errors_to_traces.png)
 ![traces](./traces.png)